Dates: May 20-June 15

 The 4-credit course, Theory and Practice of Peacebuilding, will provide students with a combination of classroom time and practical fieldwork.
 The practical component will involve attending and working with Sri Lanka Unites’ university-level Future Leaders Conference and visits to one of Sri Lanka Unites’ reconciliation centers.

-Through the course students will:
+Through the course, students will:

 For further information, please contact:

-The Global & Experiential Learning Office
+The Global Education Office